 "May I be happy and peaceful.
 May I be healthy and strong.
 May I be free from inner and outer harm.
 May I live with ease."

 Loving-kindness meditation is a simple repetition of these phrases, but directing them at different people.
 "May you be healthy and peaceful.
 May you be healthy and strong.
 May you be free from inner and outer harm.
 May you live with ease."

 1. Donna starts by directing the phrases at herself and invites us to follow her but as it is a silent retreat we just think of the words as she says them: "May I be happy..."

 2. Next, Donna invites us to direct the metta towards someone you feel thankful to have in our lives or someone who has helped us out in some way.

 3. Then she asks us to visualize someone who we feel neutral about - someone we neither like nor dislike - like someone who works in the local post office or coffee shop.

-4. It's funny how often the next one can be easier: visualizing the people you don't like or who you are having a hard time with.
+4. The next one can often be difficult: visualizing the people you having a difficult time with or have had a difficult relationship with.

 5. Finally, Donna will direct the metta towards everyone universally: "May all beings everywhere be happy."